Kitura/kitura.dev/content/docs/guides/sessions/raw-sessions.md

 HTTP is a stateless connection protocol, that is the server can't distinguish one request from another.
 Sessions and cookies provide HTTP with state, they allow the server to know who is making a specific request and respond accordingly.

-This guide demonstrates how to use the Kitura Session package to manage user sessions in Kitura with Raw routing.
-If you are using Codable routing, follow the guide for Kitura Session with type-safe sessions.
+This guide demonstrates how to use the [Kitura-Session](https://github.com/IBM-Swift/Kitura-Session) package to manage user sessions in Kitura with Raw routing.
+If you are using Codable routing, follow the guide for [Kitura Session with type-safe sessions](./codable-session).

 ---